 The skin is made up of many different layers, all of which play an important part in keeping skin healthy and resilient.
 When we work topically with the skin we can achieve amazing results.
 However, this is really only half the picture.

 If we think about how many layers there are to the skin you begin to see that it is very difficult for the topical product to reach those deeper layers.

 It is imperative to keep these deeper layers happy and healthy, as they are feeding the surface of the skin and will eventually work their way to the top.

 So when we think of “feeding” or treating the skin it is important to work from both the inside and the outside.
 A little bit of what you do topically will work its way down and a little bit of when you do internally will work its way up – so you can see by doing both you have things covered from both angles.

-A lot of skin conditions stem from the inside, and I believe that the skin is a mirror of what is happening on the inside.
+A lot of skin conditions stem from the inside, and skin is a mirror of what is happening on the inside.
 If there is an imbalance internally this will show through to your skin and no amount of topical work; products or treatments will be able to heal this.

 There are six vital nutrients that we need to address when working with internal skin health:

 - Vitamin C

 Water – is essential for the healthy function of your body as well as your skin.
 It promotes enzyme activity.